single-cell-data/SOMA/brainstorming.md

 The SOMA API borrows its base type system from the Arrow language-agnostic in-memory system for data typing and serialization ([format](https://arrow.apache.org/docs/format/Columnar.html)).
 The SOMA API is intended to be used with an Arrow implementation such as [PyArrow](https://arrow.apache.org/docs/python/) or the [Arrow R package](https://arrow.apache.org/docs/r/), or other libraries which interoperate with Arrow (e.g., Pandas).

 Where SOMA requires an explicit typing system, it utilizes the Arrow types and schema.
 SOMA has no specific requirements on the type or serialization system used by the underlying storage engine, other than it be capable of understanding and representing the Arrow types.
-It is expected that any given implementation of SOMA will have limits on the underlying capabilities of its data type system (e.g., just because you can express a type in he Arrow type system does not mean all SOMA implementations will understand it).
+It is expected that any given implementation of SOMA will have limits on the underlying capabilities of its data type system (e.g., just because you can express a type in the Arrow type system does not mean all SOMA implementations will understand it).

 ### Type definitions used in this document